columbia/xtern/readme.txt

 this local file, if this file does not exist, xtern will be run with (default) options specified in the "$XTERN_ROOT/default.options" file.

-9. How to run the xtern evaluation framework.
+2. How to run the xtern evaluation framework.
 You can skip this step unless you want to get a comprehensive performance overhead of xtern over all its benchmarks.
-> go to each $XTERN_ROOT/apps/* directory and run "./mk", like the Step 8 above.
+Let's use the phoenix benchmark suite as an example:
+> cd $XTERN_ROOT/apps/phoenix/
+> ./mk
 > cd $XTERN_ROOT/eval/
-> ./eval.py xtern.cfg
+> ./eval.py phoenix-standard.cfg
 > find . -name stats.txt
 Then you will see a bunch of these "stats.txt" files containing overhead of xtern over non-det execution and maybe other stats info.
+There are a number of *-standard.cfg files in $XTERN_ROOT/eval/, and they are the standard inputs which generate the performance overhead of xtern in our submitted paper.
+There are other *.cfg in that directory as well, and they are for other purposes (different workloads, model checking, etc).
+The *.cfg files define all inputs for all the benchmarks, and the format of a cfg is pretty clean, explicit and easy to use.

+3. Performance hints.
+> cd $XTERN_ROOT/apps/
+> find . -name *annot*.patch
+For example, the $XTERN_ROOT/apps/openmp/patch/add-xtern-annot.patch file is the generic performance hints that benefit all OpenMP programs in our benchmarks.

 Testsuite (xtern/test)